Now in Abu Simbel, Egypt

 The Egyptian government restricts foreigners from driving or catching a cab from Aswan to Abu Simbel or vice versa.
 However, buses are OK and make this trip daily.
 Take a seat on the left in the morning to see the sunrise and again on the return to enjoy shade.

-Photos by: The Brooklyn Museum, from Breasted Expeditions to Egypt in 1905, Wikipedia Commons, Steve Smith
+Photos by: Steve Smith and the Brooklyn Museum, from Breasted Expeditions to Egypt in 1905, Wikipedia Commons